ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en-us.md

 When a customer subscribes to the NSX-T offer and is enabled, a preset is applied with two gateways :

-- **Tier-0 Gateway** : For connections between the VMware cluster and the Internet.
+- **Tier-0 Gateway** : For connections between and outside the VMware cluster.
 - **Tier-1 Gateway**: For intra-cluster connections (segments) that in this case is east-west traffic.

 The two gateways are interconnected to allow internal networks to communicate outside the cluster.